code0nwheels/Dwellpy/docs/troubleshooting_guide.md

 - **Windows**: Run Command Prompt as administrator before starting Dwellpy
 - **macOS**: Ensure Terminal has accessibility permissions
 - **Linux**: The program might be running as root

-## Performance Issues

-### Dwellpy is slow or laggy
-**Symptoms**: Delayed response, stuttering cursor

-**Solutions**:
-1. Close other accessibility software
-2. Disable window transparency in settings
-3. Check system resources (CPU/memory usage)
-4. Try increasing Dwell Time slightly

-### High CPU usage
-**Cause**: Usually conflicts with other software or system issues.

-**Solutions**:
-1. Close other accessibility tools
-2. Check for Windows updates
-3. Restart Dwellpy
-4. Reboot your computer

-### Cursor jumps or stutters
-**Cause**: Hardware or driver issues with your input device.

-**Solutions**:
-1. Check your cursor input device (mouse, head tracker, etc.)
-2. Update device drivers
-3. Try a different USB port
-4. Test with a regular mouse to isolate the issue

 ## Platform-Specific Issues